 The 8x32 Victory FLs are light and comfortable to use: I can walk all day with them and not really notice they are there.
 They balance nicely in the hand and though the armouring isn’t pretty, it is pleasant to handle.
 Another unexpected advantage of the composite construction is that they are warmer to hold in really icy weather.

 The big, fast focuser is a cut above most others and has that intuitive feel of the Nikon LXs’: refocusing on birds in flight is easy, but then again the depth of field is excellent anyhow.
+On a heavily used pair, the focuser had freed up to be super-light but retained its precision, with no backlash or vagueness creeping in.
+I love this fast fluid focus action, which really adds to the intuitive feel.

 These are a tiny binocular and are very unobtrusive to carry – ideal when you’re hiking or on holiday and not specifically birding.